 Employers get lift truck operators back – quicker!

-With eTruck, forklift theory training can be carried out whenever and wherever is most convenient for the trainee and the employer, whether during work hours or in an employee’s own time.
+With eTruck, forklift and reach truck theory training can be carried out whenever and wherever is most convenient for the trainee and the employer, whether during work hours or in an employee’s own time.

 If it isn’t realistic for operators to be away from daily duties, time spent completing theory training can be split across multiple days (or weeks) if needed – it’s completely up to the trainee and the employer to work out a schedule that is effective and achievable.